SIH-22-Kyogre/SatVision_Land-Cover-Detection/EuroSAT/Classification Models/RGB-Models/README.md

 - Has an accuracy of 94.7% on unseen data.
 - ~95% accuracy on residential and industrial areas
 - Can differentiate residential and non-residential areas well.
-- Cannot differentiate forest area and water bodies as precisely as other classes.
+- Cannot differentiate forest area and water bodies as precisely as other pairs of classes.

 ## ResNet152v2